 - The first step of being prepared for assessments is to be aware that you might get one!
 If you know what to expect it helps you to stay calm

-- Practise as much as possible before hand on free practice tests
+- Practise as much as possible on free practice tests.
+Links to websites that offer free practice tests are in the Finding Practice Tests section on this page

 - Don’t rush